[about me] [powered by lisp] [... Viewable With Any Browser ...] [written with vi]

 In particular, this version introduces honey instead of refined sugar.
 It also uses all-purpose flour (supplemented by vital wheat gluten) instead of high-gluten flour, whose supply has become unreliable because of the blockade by Russia of Ukraine's winter wheat.

-I have retained, for hysterical purposes, the previous version of this recipe.
+I have retained, for hysterical purposes, the version of this recipe that's just before the major changes.
 You can find it here.

 Second, your kitchen is different from mine, your elevation is different from mine, and your climate is different from mine.
 Please consider doing a test run before you make any for family, company, or friends.